trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

   </p>
 </div>

 Clearly optimizing server costs down to this level and below isn't economically rational, given the cost of engineers, but it's fun to think about.
+I also didn't try to investigate configuring an IBM mainframe, which stands a chance of being the one type of "machine" where you might be able to attach enough storage to fit historical images.

 For reference in their [2021 annual report](https://s22.q4cdn.com/826641620/files/doc_financials/2021/ar/FiscalYR2021_Twitter_Annual_-Report.pdf), Twitter doesn't break down their $1.7BN cost of revenue to show what they spend on "infrastructure", but they say that their infrastructure spending increased by $166M, so they spend at least that much and presumably substantially more.
 But probably a lot of their "infrastructure" spending is on offline analytics/CI machines, and plausibly even office expenses are part of that category?